 As soon as you file for a chapter 7 bankruptcy in Georgia, an automatic stay is imposed.
-The Automatic stay prevents creditors from pursuing any collection efforts from that moment forward.
+The Automatic Stay prevents creditors from pursuing any collection efforts from that moment forward.
 This includes taking legal action against you.
-Although the automatic stay is considered temporary, it will protect the debtor from creditors the whole time until the chapter 7 is discharged.
-At that point it will be no longer needed because once the Chapter 7 is discharged in Georgia, the debt is gone forever, Creditors can no longer attempt to collect the debts that have been discharged.
+Although the automatic stay is considered temporary, it will protect the debtor from creditors the whole time until chapter 7 is discharged.
+At that point it will be no longer needed because once Chapter 7 is discharged in Georgia, the debt is gone forever, Creditors can no longer attempt to collect the debts that have been discharged.

 Chapter 7 Trustee in Georgia